Cover letter examples

 Stand out by explaining, as uniquely as possible, why the new position would be a challenge or why something is your passion.

 It's best to keep the length to one side of an A4 letter (8.5x11).
-Sometimes a short Cover Letter will make a more significant impression than a long, wordy Cover Letter.
+Sometimes, a short cover letter will make a more significant impression than a long, wordy one.

 These days, most correspondence is sent digitally, for example, via e-mail.
-It is important to remember that the person who receives your job application might not be the only one who reviews your Cover Letter and CV.
+It is important to remember that the person who receives your job application might be one of many who review your cover letter and CV.
 For that reason, consider addressing it to whom it may concern.
 Always ensure both documents are neatly formatted and easy to read when they're printed out or sent digitally.
 Always send a short message with the attachments, explaining the role you are applying for or the reason for the mail with an overview of the attachments you included.